wildthinkslaboratory/blog-kit/_pages/calculus/secant2.md

   if (id != -1) {                              // if it's a valid button
-    smartdown.setVariable('buttonType', bType);         // set page mode correct type of button smartdown.setVariable('active', true);     // alert page we have an active button }
+    smartdown.setVariable('buttonType', bType);         // set page mode correct type of button smartdown.setVariable('', true);     // alert page we have an active button }

   p5.loop();    // EnergyHack to enable looping for duration of drag.